leafclick/pgmig/README.md

     19-02-22 17:49:17 oryx INFO [pgmig.main:87] - #'pgmig.db.store/db-spec stopped

 You can safelly ignore warnings about unsupported features as they are not used by PGMig.

-## Linux binary running locally

-If you have already [GraalVM](https://github.com/oracle/graal/releases) installed and properly set `GRAAL_HOME`, `JAVA_HOME` and `PATH` you can try to build and run the native image locally.
-You need **Graal 19.3.1** long term release to build and deploy `pgmig` successfully.

-From the project directory create the uberjar and run the `create-image.sh` helper script.

-    lein with-profile native do clean, test, uberjar ./create-image.sh target/uberjar/pgmig.jar

-You can use both direct `pgmig` options or environment variables when running it (env variables have the priority).

-    ./pgmig -h localhost -p 5432 -d pgmig -u pgmig -P pgmig -r samples/db/migrations pending

-Note that you need the same `.so` libraries that the native binary is linked to on a target machine.
-Also keep in mind that you might need to add `-Djava.library.path=<path-to-shared-libs>` as a `pgmig` option if it needs to load some libraries dynamically (including shared libraries from the JDK itself).

 # Limitations